-NORTON, MA—In a world filled with inequities and the denial of basic human rights, often supported by widely held beliefs and opinions, keynote speaker Sunila Thomas George challenged Wheaton College’s graduating seniors to courageously speak up for what needs to be changed, armed with an education that allows them to see the world from many perspectives.
+In a world filled with inequities and the denial of basic human rights, often supported by widely held beliefs and opinions, keynote speaker Sunila Thomas George ’91 challenged Wheaton’s graduating seniors to courageously speak up for what needs to be changed.

-“If you remember one thing from today’s Commencement address, remember this: Never stop questioning conventional wisdom,” she urged on Saturday, May 21, 2016.
-George is a four-term commissioner for the Massachusetts Commission Against Discrimination (MCAD) and a 1991 graduate of Wheaton.
+“If you remember one thing from today’s Commencement address, remember this: Never stop questioning conventional wisdom,” she urged on a sunny May morning full of promise.

-Addressing the 399 members of the Class of 2016 during the college’s 181st Commencement ceremony, George said that Wheaton gave her the education, as well as personal and academic experiences, that shaped who she is today.
+Addressing the 399 members of the Class of 2016 during the college’s 181st Commencement ceremony, George credited Wheaton for the personal and academic experiences that shaped who she is today.

 “My intellectual curiosity was sparked and my appreciation for diversity deepened.
 In fact, my time at Wheaton laid the foundation and set me forth on a terrific journey that led to my becoming a commissioner for the Massachusetts Commission Against Discrimination—the state’s chief anti-discrimination enforcement agency.”